aparnakhadatkar/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_03L01_Configure_Conditional_Access_policies_for_AVD_ADDS.md

     ![](./images/06.png)

 20. Within the Bastion session to **az140-dc-vm11**, open Microsoft Edge browser shortcut for Azure or navigate to the [Azure portal](https://portal.azure.com).
-If prompted, sign in by using following Azure AD credentials of the user account with the Owner role in the subscription you are using in this lab.
+If prompted, sign in by using following Microsoft Entra ID credentials of the user account with the Owner role in the subscription you are using in this lab.

      * Email/Username: <inject key="AzureAdUserEmail"></inject>

      * Password: <inject key="AzureAdUserPassword"></inject>

-21. In the Azure portal, use the **Search resources, services, and docs** text box at the top of the Azure portal page, search for and navigate to the **Microsoft Entra ID** blade and, on your Azure AD tenant blade, in the **Manage** section of the hub menu, select **Users**.
+21. In the Azure portal, use the **Search resources, services, and docs** text box at the top of the Azure portal page, search for and navigate to the **Microsoft Entra ID** blade and, on your  Microsoft Entra ID tenant blade, in the **Manage** section of the hub menu, select **Users**.

-22. On the **All users** blade, note that the list of user objects includes the listing of AD DS user accounts you created earlier in this lab, with the **Yes** entry appearing in the **On-premises sync enabled** column.
+22. On the **All users** blade, note that the list of user objects includes the listing of  Microsoft Entra ID DS user accounts you created earlier in this lab, with the **Yes** entry appearing in the **On-premises sync enabled** column.

       > **Note**: You might have to wait a few minutes and refresh the browser page for the AD DS user accounts to appear.
 Proceed to next step only if you are able to see the listing of AD DS user accounts you created.

 23. Once the users are reflecting in the Azure AD, right click on the **lab-prerequisite** PowerShell file present on the desktop and select **Run with PowerShell** in the popup options.
 This will configure the storage account with the naming convention `storage<inject key="DeploymentID" enableCopy="false"/>` and file share with the name `az140-22-profiles`.

     ![](./images/22.png)

+      > **Note**If you get the popup do you want to change the execution policy?
+Type **Y**.

       > **Note**: The script execution will take about 5 minutes.
 Once completed, the PowerShell window will display the text `Lab Pre-requisite Task Completed Successfully` in green color and the Powershell window will automatically close after a few seconds.

 24. Open the Azure Portal, in Search resources, services, and docs text box at the top of the Azure portal page, search for and navigate to the **Virtual networks** page, select **az140-adds-vnet11**, in the settings section, select **Subnets**, on **az140-adds-vnet11 | Subnets** blade, select **+ Subnet**, then add the following credentials on the **Add Subnet** page to create the subnet, after adding all the credentials select **save** :